 Boot Samsung Galaxy S9 into Recovery Mode using our step by step guide.
 Recovery Mode refers to a special bootable partition which is natively built into the Android source code.
 Almost all phones including Samsung comes with an unlocked stock recovery.
-You can easily access this stock recovery and perform various functions like gaining root access, applying OTA (over the air) updates, wiping data or cache partitions for factory reset purposes and implementing various system related tasks.
-Booting into recovery partition is completely legal process does not void your device warranty.
+You can easily access this stock recovery and perform various functions like gaining root access, applying OTA (over the air) updates, wiping data or cache partitions for factory reset purposes, and implementing various system-related tasks.
+Booting into recovery partition is a completely legal process does not void your device warranty.

-Since Android is an open source, building a customized version of this stock recovery with more features is relatively easy.
+Since Android is an open-source, building a customized version of this stock recovery with more features is relatively easy.
 Such customized recoveries with extra functionalities are called as custom recoveries.
 Compared to custom recovery, the stock recoveries are pretty limited.
-With custom recovery you can perform some additional tasks which includes flashing third party custom ROMs over the stock Android image, performing Nandroid backups, communicating with the Android Debug Bridge (ADB) for debugging, selectively deleting data so you don’t have to wipe everything, ability to mount various partitions so that you can copy files to the SD card without unmounting.
+With custom recovery you can perform some additional tasks which include flashing third-party custom ROMs over the stock Android image, performing Nandroid backups, communicating with the Android Debug Bridge (ADB) for debugging, selectively deleting data so you don’t have to wipe everything, ability to mount various partitions so that you can copy files to the SD card without unmounting.

 Whenever you need to wipe data or flash a custom ROM, your Galaxy S9 must be booted into recovery mode.
 It is therefore necessary that you know how to access the recovery mode.
-Normally the recovery mode can be entered by a combination of volume, home and power buttons.
-But now a days, most of the phones does not have the physical front buttons which makes the procedure of accessing the recovery mode a little bit different.
+Normally the recovery mode can be entered by a combination of volume, home, and power buttons.
+But nowadays, most of the phones do not have the physical front buttons which makes the procedure of accessing the recovery mode a little bit different.
 But don’t worry as we’ll explain a detailed step by step procedure for accessing recovery mode on your smartphone.

 Recently Samsung unveiled the most awaited Samsung Galaxy S9 and Galaxy S9 Plus smartphones.
-This all new Galaxy S9 comes with a beautiful design, top rated specs and features, amazing camera and has all the capabilities which makes it 2018’s phone of the year.
+This all-new Galaxy S9 comes with a beautiful design, top-rated specs and features, an amazing camera, and has all the capabilities which make it 2018’s phone of the year.
 It is considered as the modified version of Samsung Galaxy S8 which was released last year.
 The major difference is that the fingerprint sensor in Galaxy S9 is located under the rear camera which makes it easier to use the option of opening the notification bar from the sensor itself.
 Some of its more specs includes 5.8 inches Super AMOLED screen with 1440 x 2960 pixels of resolution, 256 GB of internal memory with 4 GB RAM, 12 megapixel of primary camera and 8 megapixel of front camera for selfies, 3000 mAh of battery and much more.

 How to Enter Samsung Galaxy S9 into Recovery Mode